- Latin America

 Teaching in South Korea: My Journey from TEFL Course to Classroom

-By: Cassandra Simons
+Written by: Cassandra Simons

-Life before TEFL in South Korea
+Life before South Korea

 This time last year, I was just an average college graduate and teacher.
 I worked at a school that felt like a family: the teachers I worked with were incredibly close and I knew I had a good support system (both professionally and, in some cases, personally) away from home.
 While I will never try to say that I am a perfect or amazing teacher, I think I was pretty good at my job.
 I did what I needed to do, and then some.
 My students could expect to see me at their sporting events and at their concerts and performances; my Special Olympics athletes could expect to see me at almost every practice and escort them to every tournament.
 I attended faculty and department meetings as required and tried to help out in any way I could.